 Masasa Beach is undeniably one of the best beaches in the province of Batangas.
 The sunny paradise is located in the Municipality of Tingloy which is only accessible by boat.
 The island holds many fascinations and wonder that can satisfy everyone’s dream of a tropical adventure.
 Masasa Beach is just 3 to 4 hours away from Metro Manila that’s why this is a top choice among travelers and beach fanatics.
 Weekenders and beach lovers flock to this beach to experience its unique charm and sun-filled excitement.
 The beach is surrounded with green vegetation and with towering palm trees.
 The turquoise blue water shimmering in a hot afternoon is just mesmerizing to watch.
-Masasa Beach is undoubtedly the next big tourist spot in the Province of Batangas.
-[Read: Top 10 Beach Resorts in Batangas]
+Masasa Beach is undoubtedly the next big tourist spot in the Province of Batangas. [[Check out our list of 18 Best Resorts in Batangas]

 5 Coolest Things to Do in Masasa Beach: